Eiskis/unitest/readme.md

 - Only load class files if they have classes that extend Unitest
 - Unitest objects could use an optional ID and/or file path that can be used in reports
+- Maybe it's best to create classes for test result and report